voximity/dbldart/README.md

 A Discord Bot List API binding for Dart

 dbldart is a simple Discord Bot List API binding for Dart.
-It supports statistic updating, resource information fetching, and webhook vote monitoring.
+It supports a number of features.
 It is designed to be easy-to-use and easy to implement.

+## Features

+[x] Updating statistics
+[x] Fetching resources
+[x] Hosting webhooks for votes
+[x] Widget creation
+[ ] Various Discord library integration

 ## Usage